Can't remember the color of the sun, I think it was green.

 Since two and a half months they reign.
 Took the sky overnight, them clouds.
 What can we do?
-Never since the first scientific observations, during both December and January, Belgium has been so grimly blocked from the sun and stars.
+Never since the first scientific observations, during both December and January, Belgium has been so grimly blocked from the stars and light.
 The depth record from before WWII shatters.
-Classfree week, we flee this tyranny.
+But now that the week is classfree we're bound to flee their tyranny.

 We approach the Alps.
 Not even they, dark sky nazis, would reach over

 les Grandes Jorasses and l'Envers des Aiguilles, there, awaiting us.
 Around every corner looms a mountain way higher than the former.
 You’re imagining it now and it’s not going to be high enough.
 We make another bend.
 Suddenly, high in front of us, a lone top burns in flaming colours way up in the sky where I could have only expected the moon.
 Aiguille Verte.
 All else is already dark and blue.

 This momentous evening sees us disappear into the black of the tunnel that crawls under Monte Bianco.
 Through the deep burrow we try to escape the clouds’ malapert regime.
 Successfully!
 Because after a while suddenly the open night sky greets us.
 Thick snow shows as we enter the lands of the Dora Baltea, running down the white mountain flanks.
 So soon we follow the flow's valley downstream through dense forests.
 After one a half hour I turn the wheel all the way, off the valley road, to rev up a series of hairpin bends.

 This road is the sole access to the different valleys near Cogne.
 It doesn't seem like a road to the habited world.
 Yet some time later I'll notice a man-made statue.
 The bronze shows a big-horned climbing creature.
 Yes, around the industrial evolution these valleys became Ibex' last escape from man and now we enter the home of the once near-extinct wild goats.
 When I look through the windows and out on the road, I imagine they're bringing us welcome presents and saying hello.